Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 title: Designing Microsoft Teams meeting extensions
 author: heath-hamilton
-description: Guidance and best practices for designing meeting extensions in a Microsoft Teams app.
+description: Guidance and best practices for designing meeting extensions in a Microsoft Teams app. ms.author: heath-hamilton ms.topic: conceptual
 ---
 # Designing a meeting extension notification modal

-Notification modals display on the Teams meeting stage for simple user interactions.
+Meeting notification modals display on the Teams meeting stage for simple user interactions.
 They're a subtle way to quickly and efficiently capture input that doesn't interrupt the meeting.

 ## Use cases

-You might create a notification modal so users can:
+You might create a meeting notification modal so users can:

 * Provide brief feedback
 * Take a short survey
 * Submit approvals
-* Get reminders
+* Get reminders (for example, "You're presenting next.")

 ## Example

-The following example shows what a notification modal might look like from a meeting participant's perspective.
+The following example shows what the modal might look like from a meeting participant's perspective.
+As you can see, the content and task are lightweight.

 :::image type="content" source="../assets/images/calls-and-meetings/notification-modal-participant-view.png" alt-text="Alt text here.":::